Factbox: Obama's second-term Cabinet takes shape

 Candidates:

-- Sylvia Matthews Burwell - runs the Wal-Mart Foundation, is considered a top contender for the job.
-Burwell worked in the Clinton administration and would bring gender diversity to the Cabinet and Obama’s economic team.
+- Sylvia Matthews Burwell - runs the Wal-Mart Foundation and is considered a top contender for the job.
+Burwell worked in the Clinton administration.

-- Douglas Elmendorf - an economist who has been director of the Congressional Budget Office since 2009.
-Elmendorf has worked at the Federal Reserve, the Council of Economic Advisers and the Treasury Department.
+- Douglas Elmendorf - director of the Congressional Budget Office who has worked at the Federal Reserve, the Council of Economic Advisers and the Treasury Department

-USTR Ronald Kirk has said he plans to leave.
-He could be offered another Cabinet-level post such as Commerce secretary, but there is speculation that he will opt for a private-sector job or seek state-wide office in his home state of Texas.
+USTR Ronald Kirk, who helped restart talks on a regional free-trade agreement known as the Trans-Pacific Partnership, said he plans to leave this month.

 Possible replacements: